Aboriginal immunisation recommendations

 In addition to the vaccines recommended on the childhood schedule, Aboriginal children are also recommended to receive the following:

-- Hepatitis A vaccine - 2 doses, the first at 12 months of age followed by the second dose at 18 months of age
+- Hepatitis A vaccine - 2 doses at 12 and 18 months of age

-- annual Flu vaccine - a flu vaccine every year until the child turns 5 years of age
+- annual Flu vaccine - each year from 6 months of age, until the child turns 5 years of age.

 For more information on additional vaccines, see the Childhood Immunisation Program: Frequently asked questions.